 Unprimed MDF is not only unsuitable for painting since it is not water-resistant, but it will also soak up more paint than a primed surface.
 To avoid this, ensure that the surface is well-primed before painting and that the artwork is properly sealed afterward.
 I’ll say it again: prime all sides of MDF and use a respirator whenever you sand or cut it.
 For $14 on Amazon, you can get 30 6′′ MDF boards.

-How to prepare wood for painting acrylic?
+How do you prepare wood for acrylic paint

 The best-recommended way to get the wood ready for acrylic painting is to sand the surface, apply at least 2 coats of sealing, and 2 coats of priming.
-Sometimes you can skip sealing and seal the painting when it is done to protect it.

 Here is the full step-by-step wood priming process I made a separate article about, but here I will guide you briefly through it.

+How do you prime wood before acrylic painting?
 3 steps to prime wood

 If you have an unprimed wooden panel or you want an extra smoothness to your primed board, make sure the wood is clean and dry before you will start priming it.
 For easy cleaning use a lint-free cloth that has been moistened slightly with water.